-- 2.1 Qualifications of Provisional Licensees.
-An individual may participate in the Supervised Practice Portfolio Examination Program if that individual: - (A) Satisfies the criteria in RFA 3.05(1), (2) or (3) (Qualifications of Applicants); - (B) Has applied for the Certificate of Eligibility described in Rule 3.4; - (C) Has secured a commitment of employment with a qualified Employer; - (D) Has secured a commitment from a qualified Supervising Attorney to serve in that role; and - (E) Signs the "Oath for a Provisional Licensee" and files that document with Regulatory Counsel. - 2.2 Qualifications of Employers.
-Any law firm, solo practitioner, business entity, non-profit organization, or government agency (including instrumentalities thereof) may serve as an Employer if that firm, practitioner, entity, organization, or agency: - (A) Is authorized to practice law, do business, regulate, or otherwise operate within Oregon;
+2.1 Qualifications of Provisional Licensees.

+(A) An individual may participate in the Supervised Practice Portfolio Examination Program if that individual:

+- (1) Satisfies the criteria in RFA 3.05(1), (2) or (3) (Qualifications of Applicants); - (2) Has applied for the Certificate of Eligibility described in Rule 3.4; - (3) Has secured a commitment of employment with a qualified Employer; - (4) Has secured a commitment from a qualified Supervising Attorney to serve in that role; and - (5) Signs the "Oath for a Provisional Licensee" and files that document with Regulatory Counsel. - (6) Satisfies the curriculum requirements described in subsection (B).